The Republic of Singapore is an island state and member of the British Commonwealth.

 Stamp duty is levied on a transfer of shares in a Singapore company where the transfer is executed in Singapore or the legal transfer document is brought into Singapore.
 The rate of duty is 0.2 percent on the higher of the consideration and the market value of the shares.
 The net asset value is used where the market value is not readily available.
 The transferees may choose to use balance sheet values of properties to arrive at the net asset value.
 However, IRAS continues to carry out back-end audit checks to ensure the amount of duty paid reflects the true value of the shares transferred, especially for non-arm’s length transfers.

-For qualifying share acquisitions taking place from 1 April 2010 to 31 March 2020 under the M&A scheme, stamp duty relief is available up to SGD40,000 for each financial year (as discussed earlier).
+For qualifying share acquisitions taking place from 1 April 2010 to 31 March 2015 under the M&A scheme, stamp duty relief is available up to SGD200,000 for each financial year (as discussed earlier in this chapter).

-For details about stamp duty reliefs under other circumstances, see the transfer taxes section under purchase of assets earlier in this report.
+For details about stamp duty reliefs under other circumstances, see the transfer taxes section under purchase of assets earlier in this chapter.

 Tax indemnities and warranties and tax clearance

 On taking over the target company, the purchaser assumes all related liabilities, including contingent liabilities.
-It is not possible to obtain a clearance from the IRAS that a potential Singapore target company has no tax arrears.
+It is not possible to obtain a clearance from the IRAS that a potential Singapore target company has no arrears of tax.

 Therefore, the purchaser usually requires indemnities and warranties in the sale agreement.
 The extent of the indemnities or warranties is subject to negotiation between the vendor and purchaser.
 Where the sums involved are significant, the purchaser normally initiates a due diligence exercise, including a review of the target company’s tax affairs to ascertain the tax position of the target company and identify potential tax liabilities.